huderlem/porymap/docsrc/manual/settings-and-options.rst

 .. figure:: images/settings-and-options/tab-maps.png
    :alt: Maps tab

+Map Data Defaults
    Border Metatiles
       This is list of metatile ID values that will be used to fill the border on new maps.
 The spin boxes correspond to the top-left, top-right, bottom-left, and bottom-right border metatiles respectively.

       If ``Enable Custom Border Size`` is checked, this will instead be a comma-separated list of metatile ID values that will be used to fill the border on new maps.
 Values in the list will be read sequentially to fill the new border left-to-right top-to-bottom.
 If the number of metatiles in the border for a new map is not the same as the number of values in the list then the border will be filled with metatile ID ``0x000`` instead.

       Defaults to ``0x014``, ``0x015``, ``0x01C``, ``0x01D`` for ``pokefirered``, and ``0x1D4``, ``0x1D5``, ``0x1DC``, ``0x1DD`` for other versions.

-Fill Metatile
+   Metatile ID
       This is the metatile ID value that will be used to fill new maps.

       Defaults to ``0x1``.

+   Collision
+      This is the collision value that will be used to fill new maps.
+It will also be used to set the default selection on the Collision tab when the project is first opened.

+      Defaults to ``0``.

    Elevation
-   This is the elevation that will be used to fill new maps.
-It will also be used to set the default selection on the Collision tab when a map is opened.
+      This is the elevation value that will be used to fill new maps.
+It will also be used to set the default selection on the Collision tab when the project is first opened.

       Defaults to ``3``.

-Collision
-   This is the collision that will be used to fill new maps.
-It will also be used to set the default selection on the Collision tab when a map is opened.

-   Defaults to ``0``.

    Create separate text file
       If this is checked, a ``text.inc`` (or ``text.pory``) file will be created alongside new maps.

       Defaults to ``unchecked`` for ``pokeemerald`` and ``checked`` for other versions.

+Map Data Layout
+   Each of these three settings are bit masks that will be used to read and write an attribute of the data that makes up each map space (metatile ID, collision, and elevation).
+A warning will be displayed if any of the masks overlap.
+Their values may be read from ``#define`` s in your project, in which case editing will be disabled and you can change their values by modifying them in your project.

+   Default to being read from ``MAPGRID_METATILE_ID_MASK``, ``MAPGRID_COLLISION_MASK``, and ``MAPGRID_ELEVATION_MASK``.
+If they can't be read, they default to ``0x3FF``, ``0xC00``, and ``0xF000`` respectively.

 Enable 'Floor Number'
    If this is checked, a ``Floor Number`` option will become available on the ``Header`` tab and on the new map prompt.
 For more information see `Editing Map Headers <https://huderlem.github.io/porymap/manual/editing-map-header.html>`_.